Jacobite rising of 1715: Uprising in Scotland

-Despite receiving no commission from James to start the rising, the Earl of Mar sailed from London to Scotland, and on 27 August at Braemar in Aberdeenshire held the first council of war.
+Despite receiving no commission from James to start the rising, the Earl of Mar sailed from London to Scotland, and on 27 August at Braemar in Aberdeenshire held a council of war with other Jacobite leaders.
 On 6 September at Braemar, Mar raised the standard of "James the 8th and 3rd", acclaimed by 600 supporters.

-Parliament responded with the Habeas Corpus Suspension Act 1715, and passed an Act that confiscated the land of rebelling Jacobite landlords in favour of their tenants who supported the London government.
-Some of Mar's tenants travelled to Edinburgh to prove their loyalty to the Hanoverian crown and acquire title to Mar's land.
+Parliament responded with the passage of a Habeas Corpus Suspension Act permitting the arrest without trial of accused Jacobites, and authorized the seizure and redistribution of their lands in favour of any tenants willing to swear an oath of loyalty to George I. Indeed, records show that at least some of Mar's tenants traveled to London with the hopes of proving their loyalty and receiving parcels of his estate.

-Struggle for Scotland

-In northern Scotland, the Jacobites were successful.
+In northern Scotland, the Jacobites scored a number of victories.
 They took Inverness, Gordon Castle, Aberdeen and further south, Dundee, although they were unable to capture Fort William.
-In Edinburgh Castle, the government stored arms for up to 10,000 men and £100,000 paid to Scotland when she entered the Union with England.
+In Edinburgh Castle, the government stored arms for up to 10,000 men and a sum of £100,000 paid to the Scottish parliament for agreeing to Union with England.
 Lord Drummond, with 80 Jacobites, tried under the cover of night to take the Castle, using a ladder.
-However, the ladder proved to be too short, leaving them stranded until morning, at which point they were discovered and arrested.
-It was subsequently alleged that this plot was organised by William Arthur, the King's Botanist and brother-in-law of prominent Scottish Whig, Unionist, and Hanoverian Sir John Clerk, Baron Clerk.
+However, the ladder proved too short and the men were stranded until early morning, which point they were discovered and arrested.

 By October, Mar's force, numbering nearly 20,000, had taken control of all Scotland above the Firth of Forth, apart from Stirling Castle.
-However, Mar was indecisive, and the Jacobite capture of Perth and the move south by 2,000 men were probably at the initiative of subordinates.
-Mar's hesitation gave the Hanoverian commander, the Duke of Argyll, time to increase his strength with reinforcements from the Irish Garrison.
+However, Mar proved an indecisive general, and the Jacobite capture of Perth and the move south by 2,000 men were probably at the initiative of subordinates.
+Mar's hesitation to commit his forces gave the Hanoverian commander, the Duke of Argyll, precious time to increase his strength with reinforcements from the Irish Garrison.

-On 22 October, Mar received his commission from James appointing him commander of the Jacobite army.
+On 22 October, a commission from James appointed Mar commander-in-chief of the Jacobite army.
 His forces outnumbered Argyll's Hanoverian army by three to one, and Mar decided to march on Stirling Castle.
 On 13 November the two forces joined battle at Sheriffmuir.
 The fighting was indecisive, but near the end the Jacobites numbered 4,000 to Argyll's 1,000.
 Mar's force began to advance on Argyll, who was poorly protected, but Mar did not close in, possibly believing that he had won the battle already (Argyll had lost 660 men, three times as many as Mar).
-Instead, Mar retreated to Perth.
+Instead, the Jacobites retreated to Perth for rest.
 On the same day as the Battle of Sheriffmuir, Inverness surrendered to Hanoverian forces, and a smaller Jacobite force led by Mackintosh of Borlum was defeated at Preston.